Globalytd/team-2/App_Idea_Questionnaire.md

 > Kotlin for Android.

 Will your app use AI?
 If yes, how?
-> Yes, to help with the translations by understanding the words.
+> Yes, to analyze user inputs on weak areas and generate personalized study content, such as tailored notes and adaptive quizzes.

 ---

 ## 7. Data and Inputs

 What data will your app need from users?
-> Text or voice input of words or sentences to translate.
+> Subject names, test dates, descriptions of weak areas (e.g., "algebra equations" or "historical dates"), and optionally past quiz scores.

 What will your app output or show to users?
-> The translated text in the other language.
+> A customized study guide including summarized notes, flashcards, practice questions, and progress reports.

 ---

 ## 8. Value and Impact

 Why would people want to use your app?
-> To learn Luganda easily and talk to more people.
+> To improve test performance by focusing study efforts on personal weaknesses, saving time and reducing stress.

 How does your app make life easier or better?
-> It helps kids learn a new language without needing a teacher all the time.
+> It empowers students to study smarter, not harder, leading to better grades and confidence in learning.

 ---

 ## 9. Future Ideas

 If you had more time, what extra features would you add?
-> Add pictures for words, and translate more languages.
+> Integration with school calendars, AI-powered chat tutor for questions, and collaborative study groups.

 ---

 ## 10. Validation

 Have you asked anyone about this idea?
 What did they say?
-> I asked my friends, and they said it sounds fun and useful.
+> I asked my classmates and teachers, and they said it's a practical tool that could really help students stay organized and focused.

 Would YOU use this app?
 Why or why not?
-> Yes, because I want to learn Luganda and it's cool to make an app.
+> Yes, because it would help me prepare better for tests by customizing my study plan to my needs.

 ---

 ## Bonus (Optional)

 Draw or describe what your app screen might look like:
-> The screen has a big box to type words, buttons for English and Luganda, and a translate button.
-Below it shows the translated word.
+> The main screen has a dashboard with buttons to add a new test, a list of upcoming tests, and options to input weak areas.
+After generating, a guide screen shows sections like notes, flashcards, and a quiz button, with progress bars.

 ---